maxhaaaa/create-pyrotechnics/README.md

-hi this is the workspace for create create:pyrotechnics this is linked to the discord :D
+hi this is the workspace for create create:pyrotechnics

+this is linked to the discord :D via webhook lol